mferguson8/CSE-360-group-project/ideas.md

 - salts and hashes password, before querying database
 - checks if new/unestablished user?

+#### Salt generation
+use username and raw password to set seed, and generate "random" salt

 ### SetupUser
 A user finishing the setup of the account
 - Takes in name data